dwalend/ev3dev-lang-scala/README.md

 ## Download and install Intellij Idea Community Edition from https://www.jetbrains.com/idea/download/#section=mac

+## Fork this repository in github

+This project is at the "it works on our robots and laptops" stage.
+You'll very likely want to work in your own fork.

+We would love to have pull requests, especially where the Ev3LangScala is incomplete.
+Please be aware that kids use this library for FLL competitions; do not propose code beyond what would be analogous to what Lego offers as a starting point to Ev3LangScala.

 ## Clone (copy the source code onto this computer) the Ev3LangScala project from github

 When you first start Intellij - "Get From VCS" .
 (Or - if intellij is already installed) Top Menu Bar -> Git -> Clone)